 A few STIs/STDs, such as pubic lice, can also be spread by close physical contact, even if that contact is non-sexual.
 STIs cannot, however, be spread by casual contact such as sharing a toilet or shaking hands.

 Regardless of the source of the first STD/STI exposure, STIs/STDs can be spread by an infected person through sexual contact.

 - Genital warts (from human papillomavirus, or HPV)

-Some STIs/STDs cause serious health problems, including infertility and cancer.
+Some STIs/STDs lead to serious health problems, including infertility, ectopic pregnancy, and cancer.
 If left untreated, some may be fatal.
-Women are more likely than men to develop serious complications from sexually transmitted infections.
-If you have any concerns, Find a Doctor at Dignity Health for discreet treatment of symptoms of STIs/STDs in AZ, CA, and NV.
+Women are more likely than men to develop severe complications from sexually transmitted infections.